jonlpersson/ed-latimore/site/_drafts/a-personal-blog-teaches-you-how-to-build-an-email-list.md

 ### Community&nbsp;

 Relationships are another natural motivator we can’t shake.
-Whether it’s being more popular or getting a girl, people will pay attention if they believe you can improve their social status.
+Whether being more popular or getting a girl, people will pay attention if they believe you can improve their social status.

 Competition and community appeal to the main goals of any human.
 When you strip away our fancy technology, humans still operate on their basic desires: to survive and reproduce.
 This is why headlines and content centered around those ideas do so well.&nbsp;